NemanjaJoksic/project-gi/README.md

 ## Introduction
-This repo contains python scripts that were used for testing off-line processing string matching algorithms.
+This repo contains python scripts which were used for testing off-line processing string matching algorithms.
 This scripts were used for performance comparation between different algorithms variation.
 ## Test running
 Testing starts with command:
 python script.py test_file_path index_struct_type pattern_1 pattern_2 ...